 The chart above illustrates the powerful effect that Social Security benefits can have on tax rates.
 In Sue’s case it causes a portion of income that would otherwise be in the 15% bracket to be taxed at over 46%!

 How Do You Know When the Time is Right?

-When to begin taking Social Security is a complicated question because it depends on so many factors.
-Here is a look at the situation if you file your taxes Married filing joint.
+When to take Social Security is a complicated question because it depends on so many factors.
+Here’s a the situation if you file your taxes married filing joint.
 The bubble still happens but at a lower rate.

 Unfortunately, tax efficiency around Social Security is often under-emphasized.
 This is because of the confusing method by which benefits may be taxed.
 Making the best decisions, depend on the impact of your marginal tax bracket.
 Knowing how your next dollar of income is taxed can help you optimize your withdrawal strategy.